MoFresh

 MoFresh in Modesto

-Spring in the Central Valley means the orchards have fully awakened, with deep green leaves replacing the snowy blossoms of February.
-This is the vibrant heart of the growing season, where the tiny fruits that will become our world-famous harvest are beginning to take shape under the California sun.
-Local farm stands are now in full swing, moving beyond the pantry staples to offer the year’s first fresh yields.
-You’ll find the season’s best crisp asparagus, sweet spring peas, and the earliest berries and stone fruits beginning to emerge.
-As the countryside transforms into a lush landscape of produce and greenery, it’s the perfect time to explore our backroads and experience the bounty of Modesto’s harvest straight from the source.
+Early summer in the Central Valley means the orchards are heavy with fruit and the harvest is in full swing.
+This is the vibrant heart of the growing season.
+Our world-famous cherries, apricots, and berries have ripened under the California sun and are ready for your table.
+Local farm stands are overflowing with the year’s best yields.
+You will find baskets of sun-ripened stone fruits and rows of fresh-picked berries at every turn.
+As the countryside transforms into a lush landscape of deep greens and bright harvests, it is the perfect time to explore our backroads and experience the bounty of Stanislaus County straight from the source.

 Wondering why the Central Valley is such an agricultural powerhouse?
 Check out this TikTok explaining our unique geographical location!